Efficient Market Hypothesis vs. Random Walk vs. Reality In Stocks

 The Reality of Stock Market Investing

-The thing is, the more you get drawn into an academic debate about economics, the less time you can devote to making money in the marketplace.
+The more you get drawn into an academic debate about economics, the less time you can devote to making money in the marketplace.

 Technical analysis of charts can be applied to all markets, foreign exchange futures commodities, and stocks.
 This training course will focus on fundamentals and technicals in stock prices and the stock market using potent tools such as options shorting and buying long, simply buying stocks.

-It would be best if you did not polarize yourself in the fundamental camp or the technical camp; in reality, it’s a combination of both.
+It would be best not to polarize yourself in the fundamental or technical camps; it’s a combination of both.

-In terms of fundamental analysis, great companies have great fundamentals; great fundamentals, in general, mean higher company valuations, and also the higher the company value, the higher the stock price; that’s basic business.
+Regarding fundamental analysis, great companies have great fundamentals; great fundamentals generally mean higher company valuations, and the higher the company value, the higher the stock price; that’s basic business.

-However, on the technical side, great fundamentals do not always mean large moves in stock price; there are too many external factors that can influence the stock price.
+However, on the technical side, great fundamentals do not always mean large moves in stock price; too many external factors can influence the stock price.

 We want to use supply and demand integrated with fundamental analysis.
-We’ll use technical analysis, which helps to analyze the supply and demand through price and stock price volume and sentiment psychological side of the market.
+We’ll use technical analysis, which helps analyze the supply and demand through price and stock price volume and the psychological sentiment side of the market.

 I hope this has given you a good overview of the different approaches to the stock market and sets the tone for what we will learn in future classes.